 Location: Kwang Village, Spiti Valley, Himachal Pradesh

-Meet The Artisan
+Meet The Master Craftsman

 A student of a Mud Anarchist, Ananth had the opportunity to work with some highly respected craftsmen like Michael Smith, Kyle Holzhueter and others.
 He has been working with natural plasters for about 10 years now.
 His approach to plasters is intuitive and adaptive to the local materials and practices.